Deepak42074/vsdsram_sky130/README.md

 ![](https://github.com/Deepak42074/VSD_SRAM/blob/main/SimulationWaveforms/Prelayout/Holdsnm.png)

-On drawing the square of largest size in the two lobes we get below value.
+On drawing the square of largest size in the two lobes we get :
 Hold SNM = 0.71V